 Still, the metrics identified above remain undeniably consistent when it comes to headliner level performances delivered to LIVE audiences, even among the headliner comedians that I personally cannot stand to watch or whose stand-up comedy material I can’t even begin to appreciate.

 So for the record — I didn’t “establish” any standards when it comes to generating headliner level laughter levels.

 Talented stand-up comedians of every possible “flavor” were meeting or exceeding the laughter generation “standards” that I have only managed to identify, one audience at a time long before I was even born and continue to do that today — whether they use Comedy Evaluator Pro or not.

-What I think is very exciting for those who are new to stand-up comedy when it comes to using Comedy Evaluator Pro is this:
+What I think is very exciting for those who are new to stand-up comedy when it comes to using free and readily available smartphone apps or using Comedy Evaluator Pro to conduct objective performance evaluations is this:

 And having objective metrics, along with minute-by-minute analysis of any stand-up comedy performance will tell any comedian what parts of their stand-up comedy act are rock solid and which parts need revision or improvement — which can potentially shave years off the time it takes for a comedian to reach headliner audience reaction levels.